BozhidarEnchev/BozhidarEnchev/README.md

 ### Library managment system - https://github.com/bojkata1/Library-managment-system
 A console application for managment of a pesonal library with a text menu.

+### Course work - II semester - https://github.com/bojkata1/Kursova-rabota-II-semester
+Course work for my second semester.
+A program to process an array A[N, N], where are real numbers in the interval [-1000; 1000].

 ### Course work - I semester - https://github.com/bojkata1/Kursova-rabota--I-semester
 Course work for my first semester.
 Console application with a text menu and separate functions for processing numerical data.